moggers87/salmon/README.md

 Development
 ===========

-Salmon is written entirely in Python and runs on Python 2.7 but not 3k yet.
+Salmon is written entirely in Python and runs on Python 2.7 with experimental support for Python 3.
 It should hopefully run on any platform that supports Python and has Unix semantics.

 If you find yourself lost in source code, just yell.